 - Drinking red wine, coffee, soda, and tea

 - Poor oral hygiene

-At Scott F. Bobbitt, DMD, we proudly feature at-home professional whitening treatments, in-office microabrasion (for medication and fluoride stain removal), and internal bleaching (for traumatized teeth that needed root canal treatment) to enhance the shade of your smile.
+At Beyond Just Smiles, we proudly feature at-home professional whitening treatments, in-office microabrasion (for medication and fluoride stain removal), and internal bleaching (for traumatized teeth that needed root canal treatment) to enhance the shade of your smile.

 With so many options available, it can be difficult to choose the right method.
-To get started, you’ll want to schedule an appointment with Dr. Bobbitt.
-He’ll explain the differences between professional teeth whitening treatments to help you make the best decision for your smile.
+To get started, you’ll want to schedule an appointment.
+We’ll explain the differences between professional teeth whitening treatments to help you make the best decision for your smile.

 In-Office Whitening Solutions

 While most teeth whitening treatments focus on correcting minor cosmetic flaws like stains from eating and drinking, some patients have discolored teeth as the result of a dental defect.
 In cases like these, typical whitening solutions won’t be enough to solve the problem.